Ry Cooder Sessions

 “Born Under a Bad Sign” (Booker T. Jones, William Bell) by Rita Coolidge

-From Rita Coolidge’s first album (now on the Delta Lady anthology), featuring Ry on electric slide guitar.
+From Rita Coolidge’s first album (now on the Delta Lady anthology), featuring Ry Cooder on electric slide guitar.
 Rita Coolidge was known as “The Delta Lady” as a member of Joe Cocker’s Mad Dogs and Englishmen tour and inspired Leon Russell to write a song of the same name for her.
 Rita Coolidge sang backup and harmony vocals on a wide range of rock albums before teaming up with Kris Kristofferson for duets, and finally launching her highly successful solo career.

 “Forty-four Blues/How Many More Years” (Chester Burnett, arranged by Lowell George) by Little Feat

-This is an excellent medley of Howlin’ Wolf (Chester Burnett) classics from Little Feat’s first album.
+This is an excellent medley of Howlin’ Wolf (Chester Burnett) classics from Little Feat, the band’s first album.
 Little Feat at this time included Lowell George on guitar (with Ry Cooder taking over on slide guitar for this song) and harmonica, Bill Payne on keyboards, Roy Estrada on bass, and Richie Hayward on drums.
-The story is that Lowell George, the lead singer and slide guitar player, had broken his hand or finger and couldn’t play for a while, so they brought Ry in for this song and George played harmonica.
+The story is that Lowell George, the lead singer and slide guitar player, had broken his hand or finger and couldn’t play for a while, so they brought Ry in for this song and Lowell played harmonica.
 Little Feat was one of the best “boogie” bands of the Seventies and their live act was superb.
 The band fell apart when Lowell George died, but then reformed with new members in the late 1980s.

 “The Shape You’re In” (Eric Clapton) by Eric Clapton